AnimosWorkshop/Sor-Vault/Magic/Magic - General/Reading a Spell Entry.md

 To cast a spell of a specific magic type, one must be a caster of that type: either an arcanist, an auramancy or a histolect.
 More information about these caster types can be found in the appropriate casting page.

-Note: If a racial feature or a magic items allow you to cast a spell or use a spell-like ability (indicated by "this feature counts as a … for the purpose of magic detection"), you may only add your proficiency modifier to the spellcasting bonus if you are a 1st level caster or higher of the spell's magic type.
+><u>Note:</u> If a racial feature or a magic items allow you to cast a spell or use a spell-like ability (indicated by "this feature counts as a … for the purpose of magic detection"), you may only add your proficiency modifier to the spellcasting bonus if you are a 1st level caster or higher of the spell's magic type.
 For example, a water nymph may only add their proficiency modifier in the Alluring Song racial feature if they are a 1st level histolecty or higher.
 It also means that they are unable to use that feature without being able to provide the verbal and somatic components.

 ### Spell School